-From award winning cocktail bars to singles bars to dive bars that keep it cheap and cheerful I’ve got you covered.
+Whether you’re into award-winning cocktail bars to singles bars to dive bars, I’ve got all your preferences covered.

-But!
-If you have any questions, comments, or even insults about Vancouver bars or anything else regarding my favourite city please use the comments below.
+However, if you have inquiries, remarks, or even critiques about Vancouver bars or anything else related to my beloved city, feel free to share them in the comments section below.

 The Best Bars in Vancouver